Lux Ratings are Subjective!

 Lux is a measurement of incident light, or the light that is falling on the object.
 On the other hand, your IP security camera sees and records reflected light, which is light that bounces off the object and makes its way to the camera lens.
-Some objects and certain colors reflect light differently.
-This means that even if you can accurately measure the amount of lux hitting an object, you are going to have a lot of viability with the amount of lux reflecting off the object and into the camera's lens.
+Remember the old adage to "wear light colored clothes at night?"
+This is because lighter colors reflect more light than darker ones.
+In addition, different materials reflect light differently.
+This means that even if you can accurately measure the amount of lux hitting an object, you are still going to have a lot of viability with the amount of lux reflecting off the object and into the camera's lens.

 Also, since all we can measure is the light hitting an object - not the light reflecting off the object - measurements of lux in the atmosphere are pretty worthless.
 Two scenarios with the same lux rating, can produce different results because atmospheric differences, like bugs, humidity, fog, and other weather can how much of the light reflected off an object ends up hitting the camera image sensor.

-Even with the level of atmospheric lux, differences in humidity, fog, rain, or many other things can change how good the picture looks.
+Even with the level of atmospheric lux, differences in humidity, fog, air pollution, rain, object color, object material, and many other things can change how much light is reflected back.

 Lux Ratings are Subjective